 Have you ever felt so heartbroken and lost after a breakup or tragic loss that suddenly took you by surprise?
-Unfortunately, most rehab facilities don’t provide you with the tools you need to deal with heartbreak in recovery, making it quite difficult to cope with the overwhelming pain and discomfort heartbreak brings upon the physical and emotional state of a person.
+Unfortunately, most rehab facilities don’t provide you with the tools you need to deal with heartbreak in recovery, making it quite difficult to cope with the overwhelming pain and discomfort heartbreak brings upon a person’s physical and emotional state.

 Where does one turn for relief—for comfort in such a hurtful situation?

-When you’re in recovery and you have been so courageous to choose to live a sober lifestyle, turning to drugs and alcohol is not an option.
-What we need is a community of caring individuals who are there for us to lean on and seek guidance from.
-Every situation is a little different and each one of us is certainly created differently so our thinking process may not be the same as the person next to us but one thing always remains the same—with a strong and reliable group of even a few people it always makes the difference between being alone and being heard.
+When you’re in recovery, and you have been so courageous to choose to live a sober lifestyle, turning to drugs and alcohol is not an option.
+We need a community of caring individuals who are there for us to lean on and seek guidance from.
+Every situation is a little different, and each one of us is certainly created differently, so our thinking process may not be the same as the person next to us.
+Still, one thing always remains the same—with a strong and reliable group of even a few people, it always makes the difference between being alone and being heard.

-Maybe we don’t understand immediately what went wrong or why we ended up having our heart completely shredded to pieces without even the slightest explanation.
-Maybe we do have a sense of what went wrong and we feel remorseful about it and full of regret.
-Maybe you said something that was a bit much or the person you were in love with realized the two of you just were not a good match for one another.
+Maybe we don’t understand immediately what went wrong or why we ended up having our hearts completely shredded to pieces without even the slightest explanation.
+Maybe we do have a sense of what went wrong, and we feel remorseful about it and full of regret.
+Maybe you said something a bit much, or the person you were in love with realized the two of you just were not a good match for one another.
 Maybe you cheated.
 Maybe they cheated.
 Maybe they had a secret they were keeping could no longer go on living a lie.
 The possibilities are nearly endless as to why a relationship comes to an end.
-All we know is only reasonable option is to pick your self up off the ground and start to rebuild your confidence and keep trunckin on down the road with a sense of greater purpose and determination.
+All we know is the only reasonable option is to pick yourself up off the ground and start to rebuild your confidence and keep trucking on down the road with a sense of greater purpose and determination.